-(18th May, 2018)
+(17th May, 2018)

-- 1. The complaint has filed this complaint in the project registered with MahaRERA bearing No. P51700003433 known as "DB Ozone" at Mira Road, Thane.
-He has filed this complaint under section-18 of the Maharashtra Real Estate (Regulation and Development) Act, 2016 seeking directions from this Authority to the respondent to pay interest for the delayed period of possession in respect of booking of their flats in the said project of the respondent.
-As per the registered agreement for sale executed between him the respondent was liable to handover possession of the flat to the complainant on 31-12-2014 with a grace period of one year i.e. on 31-12-2015.
-However, till date, the respondent has failed to handover the possession of the flat to the complainant. - 2.
-During the hearings, the concerned parties sought time to settle the matter amicably.
-However, in spite of several meetings, they failed to reach any mutually acceptable solution.
-The matter was heard finally at length.
+1. The above two complaints have been filed by the allottees in the project registered with MahaRERA bearing No. P51700003433 known as "DB Ozone" at Mira Road, Thane, under Section-18 of the Maharashtra Real Estate (Regulation and Development) Act, 2016.
+They are seeking directions from this Authority to the respondent to pay interest for the delayed period of possession in respect of booking of their flats in the said project of the respondent.
+As per the registered agreements for sale assun executed between them, the respondent was liable to handover possession of the flats to the complainants on 31-12-2014 with a grace period of one year i.e. by 31-12-2015.
+However, the respondent has failed to handover the possession of the flats to the complainants so far.